seanreed1111/sql-recipes/recipes.md

 How It Works
 Our recipe uses both the ROW_NUMBER OLAP function and Oracle’s internal ROWID value for uniquely identifying rows in a table.
 The query starts with exactly the kind of DELETE syntax you’d assume.

-delete from hr.employees where rowid in
+delete FROM employee WHERE rowid in
 (… nested subqueries here …)
-As you’d expect, we’re asking Oracle to delete rows from HR.EMPLOYEES where the ROWID value matches the values we detect for duplicates, based on criteria evaluating a subset of columns.
+As you’d expect, we’re asking Oracle to delete rows FROM employee WHERE the ROWID value matches the values we detect for duplicates, based on criteria evaluating a subset of columns.
 In our case, we use subqueries to precisely identify duplicates based on FIRST_NAME and LAST_NAME.
 To understand how the nested subqueries work, it’s easiest to start with the innermost subquery, which looks like this.

-select first_name, last_name, rowid, row_number() over
+SELECT first_name, last_name, rowid, row_number() over
-(partition by first_name, last_name order by employee_id) staff_row
+(partition by first_name, last_name ORDER BY employee_id) staff_row
-from hr.employees
+FROM employee
 We’ve intentionally added the columns FIRST_NAME and LAST_NAME to this innermost subquery to make the recipe understandable as we work through its logic.
 Strictly speaking, these are superfluous to the logic, and the innermost subquery could be written without them to the same effect.
-If we execute just this innermost query (with the extra columns selected for clarity), we see these results.
+If we execute just this innermost query (with the extra columns SELECTed for clarity), we see these results.

-110 rows selected.
+110 rows SELECTed.
-All 110 staff from the HR.EMPLOYEES table have their FIRST_NAME, LAST_NAME and ROWID returned.
+All 110 staff FROM the employee table have their FIRST_NAME, LAST_NAME and ROWID returned.
 The ROW_NUMBER() function then works over sets of FIRST_NAME and LAST_NAME driven by the PARTITION BY instruction.
 This means that for every unique FIRST_NAME and LAST_NAME, ROW_NUMBER will start a running count of rows we’ve aliased as STAFF_ROW.
 When a new FIRST_NAME and LAST_NAME combination is observed, the STAFF_ROW counter resets to 1.
 In this way, the first Janette King has a STAFF_ROW value of 1, the second Janette King entry has a STAFF_ROW value of 2, and if there were a third and fourth such repeated name, they’d have STAFF_ROW values of 3 and 4 respectively.
-With our identically-named staff now numbered, we move to the next outermost subselect, which queries the results from above. select rowid from select
+With our identically-named staff now numbered, we move to the next outermost subSELECT, which queries the results FROM above.
+SELECT rowid FROM SELECT
-(select first_name, last_name, rowid, row_number() over
+(SELECT first_name, last_name, rowid, row_number() over
-(partition by first_name, last_name order by first_name, last_name) staff_row
+(partition by first_name, last_name ORDER BY first_name, last_name) staff_row
-from hr.employees) where staff_row > 1
+FROM employee) WHERE staff_row > 1

 This outer query looks simple, because it is!
-We simply SELECT the ROWID values from the results of our innermost query, where the calculated STAFF_ROW value is greater than 1.
-That means that we only select the ROWID values for the second Janette King, Allan McEwen, and Patrick Sully, like this.
+We simply SELECT the ROWID values FROM the results of our innermost query, WHERE the calculated STAFF_ROW value is greater than 1.
+That means that we only SELECT the ROWID values for the second Janette King, Allan McEwen, and Patrick Sully, like this.
 ROWID
 AAARAgAAFAAAABYAA4 AAARAgAAFAAAABYAA6 AAARAgAAFAAAABYAA5

 Armed with those ROWID values, the DELETE statement knows exactly which rows are the duplicates, based on only a comparison and count of FIRST_NAME and LAST_NAME.
 The beauty of this recipe is the basic structure translates very easily to deleting data based on any such column-subset duplication.
 The format stays the same, and only the table name and a few column names need to be changed.
-Consider this a pseudo-SQL template for all such cases. delete from <your_table_here>
+Consider this a pseudo-SQL template for all such cases. delete FROM <your_table_here>
-where rowid in (select rowid from
+WHERE rowid in (SELECT rowid FROM
-(select rowid, row_number() over
+(SELECT rowid, row_number() over
 (partition by <first_duplicate_column>, <second_duplicate_column>, <etc.>
-order by <desired ordering column>)
+ORDER BY <desired ordering column>)

-duplicate_row_count from <your_table_here>)
+duplicate_row_count FROM <your_table_here>)
-where duplicate_row_count > 1)
+WHERE duplicate_row_count > 1)
 /
 Simply plug in the value for your table in place of the marker <your_table_here>, and the columns you wish to use to determine duplication in place of equivalent column placeholders, and you’re in business!